Hackathon to Hero — GitHub Template, Ready to Use

 Instructions: 01–06

-Browser wizard home page showing the nine-step grid: Prerequisites, Project & Environment, App Registration, PAC Auth Profiles, Publisher, Solution, Scaffold the Code App, Bind Connectors, and Verify & Deploy.
+Browser wizard home page showing the 10-step grid: Prerequisites, Project & Environment, App Registration, PAC Auth Profiles, Publisher, Solution, Scaffold the Code App, Bind Connectors, Verify & Deploy, and Dataverse-skills plugin install.

 🌐